 In March 2024, the Company entered into a lease agreement in Pittsburgh, Pennsylvania for lab space (the "Pittsburgh Centre Avenue Lease"), which will be used to support the research and development of the Company's ion channel platform and replace the Company's current operating lease in Pittsburgh.
 The lease is expected to commence in mid 2025 after substantial completion of building improvements, and has a term of 122 months, with an option to extend for one additional period of 60 months.
 The Company expects to record the Pittsburgh Centre Avenue Lease as an operating lease.
 The Company has annual commitments relating to the Pittsburgh Centre Avenue Lease ranging from \$1,859 to \$2,373, excluding any additional tenant improvement allowance that would increase the base rent.

 Research Commitments

 The Company has agreements with several contract manufacturing organizations ("CMOs") and contract research organizations ("CROs") to provide products and services in connection with the Company's preclinical studies and clinical trials.
-As of March 31, 2024, the Company had no remaining maximum research commitments in excess of one year.
+As of September